-Any of the Schengen member state can issue this type of visa to allow foreign nationals (not part of her visa-exempt countries) to travel freely across internal borders of any of the Schengen countries.
+Any of the Schengen member states can issue this type of visa to allow foreign nationals (not part of her visa-exempt countries) to travel freely across internal borders of any of the Schengen countries.
 Nigerians have the liberty to transit through or stay for a short-term in their desired Schengen country for no more than 90 days in a 6-month period.

 Schengen Visa could either be Uniform (USV), of Limited Territorial Validity (LTV) or the National type.
 Holders of the LTV may only enter or transit through the member country that has issued them.
 They cannot proceed into another Schengen area.
 Students, professionals and employees travelling to Europe may apply for a single-entry (exit means expiration) National visa, which allows the individual a limited stay that must cover the actual purpose of his/her visa application.

 Take note, the Schengen Visa isn’t reserved for Nigerians visiting Europe to study and/or work for over a year.
 Apply for either Work or Study Visa.

 General Requirements for Applying for a Schengen Visa